jbertrand89/matching_based_fsar/README.md

 * run inference on the pre-saved episodes
 * run inference using the dataloader.

-The following subsections describe each steps for the example of the Chamfer++ matching function.
+The following subsections describe each steps for the example of the Chamfer++ matching.

 <table>